Collaborative Edge-to-Server Inference for Vision-Language Models: Introduction

+Experiments on various VQA tasks show that the proposed framework preserves the accuracy of ViCrop~\cite{Zhang2025mllms} while reducing additional communication costs ranging from \SI{24}{\%} to \SI{76}{\%} depending on the task complexity and model configuration.
+These results confirm that the integration of entropy-aware retransmission and attention-guided collaborative visual cropping enables a highly adaptive inference process.
+Our approach effectively optimizes the tradeoff between communication resources and task performance, validating its practical applicability for edge-to-server VLM deployments.

 The rest of this paper is organized as follows.
-Section~\ref{sec:background} provides an overview of the VLM architecture with attention mechanism, and Section~\ref{sec:related} introduces related work.
-Section~\ref{sec:system} details our edge-to-server inference framework.
-Section~\ref{sec:entropy} and Section~\ref{sec:vicrop} present our main contributions, which include entropy-aware image retransmission and attention-guided collaborative visual cropping, respectively.
+Section~\ref{sec:background} provides an overview of the VLM architecture with the attention mechanism and the attention-guided visual cropping scheme, followed by a review of related literature in Section~\ref{sec:related} Section~\ref{sec:system} details our edge-to-server inference framework.
+The core components--entropy-aware retransmission, attention-guided collaborative visual cropping, and entropy-guided selective refinement--are detailed in Sections~\ref{sec:entropy}, \ref{sec:collaborative_vicrop}, and \ref{sec:selective_refinement}, respectively.
 Section~\ref{sec:results} provides experimental results, followed by conclusions in Section~\ref{sec:conclusion}.